ctrlo/GADS/changelist.md

 - Added fix for bug where people fields weren't populating correctly
 - Added fix for timeline not allowing navigation away and causing timeout
 - Added rollback in unique fields when an unexpected exception occurs
-- Added fix for values in curval filter not appearing to be saved
+- Added fix for values in curval filter not appearing to be saved when using variables
 - Moved `x-frame-options` header out of user_logged_in check
 - Changes to `webpack.config.js` for efficiency and correctness